The Supreme Court of Canada declares mandatory sentencing for minor cannabis offences 'cruel and unusual punishment '

 A few days later, Prime Minister Tony Blair called a press conference at which he announced that his government would not pay a single penny to any police force in the UK for the arrest and prosecution of individuals for the possession of small amounts of marijuana.

-In an instant, the whole house of cards that had for years criminalized and jailed youth in some areas of the UK, while others lived in areas where possession of small amounts of marijuana was not policed, vanished, in favour of a system where the possession of small amounts of marijuana was not policed in any area of the United Kingdom.
+In an instant, the whole house of cards that had for years criminalized and jailed youth in some areas of the UK, while others lived in areas where possession of small amounts of cannabis was not policed, vanished, in favour of a system where the possession of small amounts of cannabis was not policed in any area of the United Kingdom.

 Without equal enforcement, there is no equal protection under law.